accordproject/lab-concerto-graph/README.md

 - NEO4J_PASS: your neo4j password.
 - NEO4J_USER: <optional> defaults to `neo4j`

-### Text Embeddings
+### Text Embeddings & Chat With Data
 - OPENAI_API_KEY: <optional> the OpenAI API key.
-If not set embeddings are not computed and written to the agreement graph and similarity search, natural language to Cypher generation ("chat with data") is not possible.
+If not set embeddings are not computed and written to the agreement graph.
+Must be set to use similarity search or natural language to Cypher generation ("chat with data").

 ## API Documentation